-Sometimes the same error message pops up when you try to save a file, either in Microsoft Office Word or another program, and it says there’s not enough memory or disk space to complete the operation, and that you need to close extra windows and save your work.
+Sometimes the same error message pops up when you try to save a file, either in Microsoft Office Word or another program and it says there is not enough memory or disk space to complete this operation Word 2010.

-FIX: There is insufficient disk space to complete operation
+How to fix There is insufficient disk space to complete operation error?

 - Reboot your computer

 - Perform a clean boot

 - Check the File Allocation Table (FAT)

 - Clean %temp% folder